Visit a Gypsy Ghetto on this Bucharest Tour

 At the end of the tour we should have visited the Romani museum but unfortunately we ran out of time as we had a lunch engagement to get to but if you do the tour you will hopefully get to visit.
 But don’t just take my word about this tour you can see more reviews on TripAdvisor.

 I did this tour as part of Experience Bucharest.
 It was a complimentary tour during a blogging event but it has not influenced my opinion in any way as it is an absolutely fascinating tour and well worth doing.
 If you want more information check out their website or Facebook page.
-This is a new tour and is not even on the website yet so get in contact with the company if you want more information.

 If you liked this please share and pin for later